 Despite aspiring to be tall, serious, and well-moisturized, Sheila Rosart is not.
-However, she is the winner of A Tale Of Two Sisters Short Story contest and is a member of Sisters in Crime, Mystery Writers of America, S.A.W.G., and SinC-Guppy Chapter and is a short story contest judge for the San Antonio Writer’s Guild.
+However, she is a prize-winning author as the winner of A Tale Of Two Sisters Short Story Contest and Second Place Winner of the San Antonio Writer’s Guild 27th Annual Short Story Contest 2018.
+She is a member of Sisters in Crime, Mystery Writers of America, S.A.W.G., and SinC-Guppy Chapter and is a short story contest judge for the San Antonio Writer’s Guild.
 Her work has been published in Grotesque magazine, A Tale of Two Sisters Anthology, Olmos Park Living, and Christopher Fielden’s Sensorially Challenged Anthology.
 In addition, Sheila studied, performed and wrote improvisational comedy with Second City, the Groundlings, and Gotham City Improv.
 Once upon a time, she did stand up comedy in New York City and also holds a B.A. in English Literature from The University of Western Ontario.

 - Classes & Instructors

 UCLA Writing The Perfect Mystery with Kris Neri (krisneri.com)

 Guppy Chapter/SinC Federal Investigative Techniques with Julia Hunter